 All film processing at Eniwetok Atoll was carried out at the Rad-Safe Building on Parry Island.
 At Bikini, dual processing equipment was maintained as the possibility of afloat operations, similar to Operation Castle, was always present.
 A photodosimetry processing trailer, obtained from the Army's Evans Signal Laboratory, was maintained aboard the USNS Ainsworth at all times.
 Fortunately, no real need arose for its use.
-Although the photodosimetry facility in the Rad-Safe Building on Envu was always available, the building suffered damage during the Zuni and Navajo \\\\\\\shots and extensive repair to the darkroom was required.
+Although the photodosimetry facility in the Rad-Safe Building on Envir was always available, the building suffered damage during the the termination of termination of the termination of the termination of termination of the termination of termina